SouthGreenPlatform/trainings/_pages/linux/linuxTuto.md

  _move_

 * `mv file1 file2` :  moves (or renames) file1 to file2.
 It is used to rename a file, by moving the file to the same directory, but giving it a different name.
+* `mv file_na
-* `mv file_name directory` : To move the file _file_name_ from one directory to another (here _directory_name_).
+me directory` : To move the file _file_name_ from one directory to another (here _directory_name_).
 This has the effect of moving rather than copying the file, so you end up with only one file rather than two.

-Be careful : use preferentially cp command rather than mv command to move big files
+\small Be careful : use preferentially cp command rather than mv command to move big files
 -----------------------

-<a name="rm"></a>
+<a name="display"></a>
 #####  Removing files and directories using `rm`and `rmdir`
 _remove_